pedramamini/RewindMCP/README.md

 python stats_cli.py --env /path/to/custom/.env
 ```

-the stats cli provides information about:
+The Stats CLI provides information about:
-- database overview (size, tables, record counts)
+- Database overview (size, tables, record counts)
-- audio transcript statistics (counts by time period, earliest records)
+- Audio transcript statistics (counts by time period, earliest records)
-- screen ocr statistics (counts by time period, earliest records)
+- Screen OCR statistics (counts by time period, earliest records)
-- application usage statistics (most used applications, usage time)
+- Application usage statistics (most used applications, usage time)
-- table record counts
+- Table record counts

-this tool is useful for understanding the scope and content of your rewind.ai data, and for diagnosing potential issues with data collection or storage.
+This tool is useful for understanding the scope and content of your Rewind.ai data, and for diagnosing potential issues with data collection or storage.

-## license
+## License

-mit
+MIT